Genivia/ugrep/README.md

                   matching pathnames of files in archives are output in braces.
                   When used with option --zmax=NUM, searches the contents of compressed files and archives stored within archives up to NUM levels.
-If -g, -O, -M, or -t is specified, searches files stored in archives whose filenames match globs, match filename extensions, match file signature magic bytes, or match file types, respectively.
+When -g, -O, -M, or -t is specified, searches files stored in archives whose filenames match globs, match filename extensions, match file signature magic bytes, or match file types, respectively.
 Supported compression formats: gzip (.gz), compress (.Z), zip, 7z, bzip2 (requires suffix .bz, .bz2, .bzip2, .tbz,